MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`applicationParameterPath`** - **Application Parameters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 The path to the application parameters file.
 [Variables](/azure/devops/pipelines/build/variables) and wildcards can be used in the path.
 If specified, this will override the value in the publish profile.
 Learn more about [how to create an application parameters file in Visual Studio](/azure/service-fabric/service-fabric-manage-multiple-environment-app-configuration#specifying-parameters-during-application-creation).
 <!-- :::editable-content-end::: -->
 <br>